3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 reusable keywords and utilizing them in concrete scenarios.
 Dasharo OSFV introduces many such keywords, which allow reading and writing to the terminal, navigating menus, etc. This allows the developer to implement test cases with much more ease.
-Below is an example of a test case, which verifies that Secure Boot does not allow booting files that are not signed.
+Below is an example of a test case, which verifies that UEFI Secure Boot does not allow booting files that are not signed.

 ```robot
 SBO004.001 Attempt to boot file without the key from Shell (firmware)